High-density polyurethane concrete leveling

-Polyurethane offers many advantages compared to other concrete leveling methods.
+Polyurethane foam offers many advantages compared to other concrete leveling methods.
 Some advantages include:

 What do we do?

-If you have settling concrete slab, the soil underneath the concrete has settled and needs filling.
-Regardless of what is causing your settlement, we can lift and level sunken concrete slab back to the desired height.
+If you have a settling concrete slab, the soil underneath the concrete has settled and needs filling.
+Regardless of what is causing your concrete settlement, we can lift and level sunken concrete slabs back to the desired height.

-We use GPR (ground penetrating radar) to quickly, safely and accurately locate subsurface voids.
-In addition to being used for slab lifting purposes, Ground Penetrating Radars can be used in landfills, streets, parking lots, cemeteries, bridges, and more.
+We use GPR (Ground Penetrating Radar) to quickly, safely, and accurately locate subsurface voids.
+In addition to being used for slab lifting purposes, Ground Penetrating Radar can be used in landfills, streets, parking lots, cemeteries, bridges, and more.

-Because we are committed to customer satisfaction and quality service, we are proud members of the Home Builders Association and the Better Business Bureau.
+Because we are committed to customer satisfaction and quality service, we are proud members of the Home Builders Association.

 Our residential service area includes Missouri and Kansas.
 For commercial concrete leveling, we serve the following areas: Arkansas, Colorado, Florida, Georgia, Illinois, Iowa, Kansas, Kentucky, Louisiana, Minnesota, Mississippi, Missouri, Nebraska, Oklahoma, Tennessee, Texas, and South Carolina.